raffaelemazziotti/oc_chamber/README.md

 ## LCD_oc_chamber

 To allow the use of more complex visual stimuli you can find a backbone version of the code that works with an [LCD display](http://kookye.com/2016/08/01/kookye-3-5-touch-screen-for-raspberry-pi-display-monitor-480x320-lcd-touchscreen-kit-3-5lcd-pi-2-board-case/).
 To run the code [Psychopy2](https://www.psychopy.org/) is required.
-To install psychopy on RPI follow [these](https://www.psychopy.org/download.html) instructions.
+To install Psychopy on RPI follow [these](https://www.psychopy.org/download.html) instructions.
 Once Psychopy is installed open cvConditioningTracking.py in the Psychopy IDE and run the code.
 This code contains a module called LCD.py that can be used to show selected images.
 For now, the code is a stub, an untested version and runs for demonstrative purposes.

 ## Keyboard Shortcuts